ublue-os/website/docs/images/bazzite/FAQ.md

 ### Brew
 Brew is a popular package manager that is intended as a community-driven package manager for macOS, which also has a Linux port for it.
 It attempts to install packages in their own directories and prefixes keeping your directories clean.

-Brew is available by entering `just install-brew` and `just install-brew-to-shell`.
+Brew is available by entering `ujust install-brew` and `ujust install-brew-to-shell`.
 Read the [official documentation](https://docs.brew.sh/Homebrew-on-Linux) on how to use it.

 ### Bash Scripts
 Some applications require you to execute a Bash script (`.sh` extension).
 Like AppImages, go into the script's file properties and give it executable permissions, and run it in your host terminal.